isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 Open during Public Holidays except on the first day of Chinese New Year.

 **ADMISSION**<br>
-Free for Singapore citizens and PRs
+Free for Singapore citizens and PRs.

 For foreign visitors : $3 per person

 ### CONTACT